 What is the MSU Speaking Test?

-- The MSU Speaking Test is used to determine whether graduate students who were required to demonstrate English proficiency as a condition for regular admission to Michigan State University meet MSU’s speaking proficiency requirement for teaching assistants.
-Students who have presented a TOEFL iBT score of 27 or higher or an IELTS Speaking Section score of 8.0 or higher are considered to have met the requirement and do not have to take the MSU Speaking Test.
+- The MSU Speaking Test is used to determine whether graduate students who have demonstrated English proficiency as a condition for regular admission to Michigan State University also meet MSU’s speaking proficiency requirement for teaching assistants.
+Note that students who have presented a TOEFL iBT Speaking section score of 27 or higher or an IELTS Speaking Section score of 8.0 or higher are considered to have met the requirement and do not have to take the MSU Speaking Test.

 How do I prepare for the MSU Speaking Test?

 Make sure you are familiar with the format of the test.
 You will hear 12 questions and respond to them by speaking as clearly as you can and saying as much as you can in the time allowed.
 You will have 30-90 seconds to speak depending on the question.
 The test lasts less than half an hour, so fatigue will not be a problem.
 The best thing you can do on the day of the test is to relax and say as much as you can about each of the 12 topics.

 You can preview Sample MSU Speaking Test Questions (PDF download).
 If you go through this practice test, you may be less nervous on the day of the test.
 It is also a good idea to have a friend listen to your practice responses and give you feedback.